 You have to level up to a Shooter status to submit to higher priced buyer Requests (but you can submit to Challenges or build a Portfolio at anytime).
 To level up, you must have at least one shot nominated on a Challenge or Snapwire has to handpick one of your shots for our Marketplace.
 If you’re at Shooter level and still cannot submit to a Request, the Request is likely in review or has been closed.
 The buyer can close the Request at any time.

 You can level up to Shooter status if your shot gets nominated or purchased.
-Additionally, Snapwire's editors also review shots uploaded to your profile.
-If the quality is high in your profile, your shots have a commercial appeal, and the images could serve buyers - you will level up as a Shooter right away.
-If you have not leveled up, focus on submitting your most beautiful work.
+Additionally, Snapwire’s editors also review shots uploaded to your profile.
+If the quality is high in your profile, your shots have a commercial appeal, and the images could serve buyers – you will level up as a Shooter right away.
+If you have not leveled up, focus on submitting your most beautiful work and improving your skills.
 Also consider modifying your portfolio (removing your weakest shots) and your profile will re-appear to our creative editors.
 A tight submission of a few great shots is always better than lots of average shots.
 Learn what it takes to get approved on our blog.

-Creative directors, art buyers, graphic designers (we call them collectively; buyers) are the people nominating and purchasing on Challenges and Requests.
-Snapwire runs it's own Challenges as well, so we nominate shots on these type of Challenges.
+Creative directors, art buyers, graphic designers (we call them collectively; buyers) are typically the people nominating and purchasing on Challenges and Requests.
+Snapwire runs its own Challenges as well, so we nominate shots on these type of Challenges.
 Keep in mind that beauty is in the eye of the beholder, so it is not always easy to know why a buyer selects shots, but they are going to choose the best shots for their specific image need and that can depend on many factors.
 Buyers are going to nominate shots to help inform other creators what is closest to their vision and purchase shots that only work for their creative projects.
 Take note of nominated shots to learn which shots buyers are trending toward and submit accordingly.